JaneliaSciComp/neuronbridge-precompute-scripts/README.md

         * usage: `export JACSTOKEN=$(util/get-jacs-token.py)`
         * note that the password prompt and any warnings will not be captured in the variable
 - user needs AWS auth to do the uploads
-- the working directory should have enough disk space (several Terabytes)
+- the working directory should have enough disk space (several terabytes)
 - user needs access to servers: mouse1, mouse2, imagecatcher
 - cluster access optional but highly recommended